jigish/lq/README.md

   -h, --help                                      help for lq -i, --include strings                           only print these extra fields
-      --level-field string                        level field name (default "level") -m, --match strings                             print log lines only when the given field string regex matches the given value. format: field=value
+      --level-field string                        level field name (default "level") -m, --match strings                             print log lines only when the given field string equals the given value. format: field=value
       --match-duration strings                    print log lines only when the given field duration equals the given value. format: field=value
       --match-duration-greater strings            print log lines only when the given field duration is greater than the given value. format: field>value
       --match-duration-greater-or-equal strings   print log lines only when the given field duration is greater than or equals the given value. format: field>=value